About

 Vid Voršič

 More recently, cycling pulled me into new territory.
-Collaborations led me all the way to the Tour de France in 2022, documenting the sport, the people, and the beauty of it all.
+Collaborations led me all the way to the Tour de France in 2022, documenting the sport, the people, and the beauty of the biggest cycling race in the world.

-The goal remains unchanged: learn, improve, and tell better stories—preferably while meeting interesting people along the way.
-If something (or someone) crossed your mind while reading this, you already know what to do.
+The goal remains: learn, improve, and tell better stories – while meeting some amazing people along the way.

 Running